giantswarm/docs/src/content/advanced/high-availability/control-plane/index.md

 ## Conversion from single master to high availability {#conversion-to-ha}

-Single master clusters using workload cluster release v{{% first_aws_ha_masters_version %}} or above on AWS can be converted to master node high availability in the user interfaces and via the APIs.
+Clusters using workload cluster release v{{% first_aws_ha_controlplane_version %}} or above on AWS with a single control plane node can be converted via our user interfaces and APIs to run high-availability control planes.

 ### Via the web UI {#web-ui}

-The web UI presents information on the master node in the cluster details page.
+The web UI presents information on the control plane node in the cluster details page.
 Next to these details you will find a button _Switch to high availability…_, unless the cluster is currently undergoing an upgrade.
 Click this button and follow the instructions in the web UI.